Open-Set Support Vector Machines: Conclusions and Future Work

-Another future work is to investigate the properties of the \gls{mcfb} \gls{svm} with the \gls{ovo} approach.
+Another future work is to investigate properties of the \gls{mcfb} \gls{svm} with the \gls{ovo} approach.
 In a binary \gls{svm}, at least one of the two classes will always have infinite \gls{plos}---if one is bounded, the other must include all the remaining space and so it must be infinite.
-We observed experimentally that, according to the way the probability is calculated for each binary classifier \citep{Platt2000,Lin2007} and according to the way the probability estimates are combined in the \gls{mcfb} level \citep{Wu2004}, depending on the threshold established, a bounded \gls{klos} can occur but cannot be ensured.
-Future work relies on investigating mechanisms to always ensure a bounded \gls{klos} and, consequently, a limited \gls{ru}.
-This is worth investigating because some works in the literature have presented better results with the \gls{ovo} than \gls{ova} approach for closed-set problems \citep{Galar2011}.
-We already performed some initial experiments using the \gls{ossvm} proposed herein as a binary classifier for the \gls{ovo} approach---rather than the \gls{ova}'s configuration---and we checked that by ensuring a bounded \gls{plos} for every binary classifier does not ensure a bounded \gls{klos} in this new configuration.
+We observed experimentally that, according to the way the probability is calculated for each binary classifier \cite{Platt2000,Lin2007} and according to the way the probability estimates are combined in the \gls{mcfb} level \cite{Wu2004}, depending on the threshold established, a bounded \gls{klos} can occur but cannot be ensured.
+Future work relies on investigating mechanisms to always ensure a bounded \gls{klos} for \gls{ovo} approach and, consequently, a limited \gls{ru}.
+This is worth investigating because some works in the literature have presented better results with the \gls{ovo} than \gls{ova} approach for closed-set problems \cite{Galar2011}.
 We then hypothesize that, for \gls{ovo} approach, this investigation should be accomplished in the probability estimation or/and probability combination.

-Finally, with the recent trend on deep neural networks for a range of problems, employing deep features with open-set classification methods is worth investigating in a future work.
-In Appendix \ref{appendix:sec:imagenet-results}, we present preliminary results in this direction with \gls{ossvm} and some baselines.